Losing an Erection During Sex: Reasons & Resolutions

 While these techniques aren’t guaranteed to improve your erections, they can have a noticeable impact, especially if you only lose your erection occasionally.

-We’d also like to point to two common habits you may want to sacrifice to the better sex gods:
+We’d also like to point to two common habits changes you may want to make today:

 • Avoid smoking cigarettes or consuming nicotine in other ways.
 One study published in the Journal of Sexual Medicine in 2008 found that men given nicotine showed low erectile response to erotic material — a factor that may make it harder to feel aroused during sexual activity.

 • Reduce your alcohol intake to no more than two servings per day.
-In one study from 2007, researchers found that the amount of alcohol a person consumes is the most significant predictor of developing sexual dysfunction.
+In one study from 2007 in men with alcohol dependence, researchers found that the amount of alcohol a person consumes is the most significant predictor of developing sexual dysfunction out of the things they tested for.

 If any one of these pieces of advice stands out as particularly relevant to your life, focusing on it can often lead to immediate improvement.